Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Inheritance

 All CLI commands MUST inherit the Command class in the namespace `Icinga\Cli`.
 This brings us a whole series of advantages, which we will discuss later.
 It is important that our class name corresponds to the name of the file.
-In our HelloCommand.php this would be class HelloCommand.
+In our `HelloCommand.php` this would be class `HelloCommand`.

 ## Command Actions

 Each command can provide multiple actions.
-Any new public method that ends with action automatically becomes a CLI command action:
+Any new public method that ends with `Action` automatically becomes a CLI command action:

 ```php
 <?php